15 Essential Tips for Driving Iceland in Winter

 Please use the following menu to find what you need quickly.
 I’ve also included a 3 minute compilation video of some of the beautiful places you may want to see on your epic adventure!

 Renting a car in Iceland?
 I highly recommend Lava Car Rental.
 (See Trustpilot reviews.)
-Get free 4G Hotspot WiFi (1500 ISK/day value), by using the discount code TARAWIFI.
-Check the box for “4G WiFi” when selecting your additional features and the fee will be removed upon checkout.
+Get free 4G Hotspot WiFi (1500 ISK/day value), by using TARAWIFI at checkout.
+Tick the box for “4G WiFi” when selecting your additional features and the fee will be removed upon checkout.

 SELF DRIVE ICELAND IN WINTER VIDEO